The Pillars of Saxon Warrior Society

 Honor and Reputation as Social Currency

 In Saxon society, a man’s worth was measured by his dom and lof—his judgment, glory, and the fame he earned through his actions.
 Dishonorable behavior, such as cowardice or oath-breaking, could destroy a family’s reputation for generations.
 This system was formalized in the wergild ("man-price"), a legal mechanism that placed a tangible value on a person’s honor and status.
+The wergild system was incredibly sophisticated, with different values for different social ranks, and it served to prevent blood feuds by providing a legal remedy for injury or insult.
 This intense focus on reputation was the direct ancestor of the chivalric obsession with honor.
 A knight’s honor was his most prized possession, more valuable than life itself.
 A public accusation of cowardice or treachery had to be settled by combat to restore one’s good name.
 The elaborate rules of heraldry, which displayed a knight’s lineage and deeds on his shield and surcoat, were a highly formalized system for managing this reputation, serving the same social function as the Saxon warrior’s need to be remembered in song for his heroic acts.
 The fear of shame was the primary social control in both cultures.
+In Saxon poetry, the worst fate a hero could suffer was to be forgotten; similarly, a knight who lost his honor was considered worse off than a dead man.

 Generosity and the Pursuit of Largesse